 Middle School

 Skill development is at the core of the middle school program.
 In order to be an effective historian, students learn to research, take notes, and analyze how historical events continue to impact the modern world.
-The curriculum begins with an integrated English-History Humanities class in grade 6 and then discrete history courses in grades 7 and 8 that cover world and United States history.
+The curriculum begins with an integrated English-History Humanities class in grade 6 and then discrete history courses in grades 7 and 8 that cover history of the Americas and modern world.
 Particular emphasis is placed on developing strong critical reading and writing skills, as well as project management and collaboration.

 Upper School

 Upper School students examine topics in-depth rather than surveying broadly large periods of time.
-Whether in the required ninth grade World History and tenth grade United States History courses, or in an array of electives in grades 11 and 12, students develop an understanding of how politics, beliefs, economics, and technology shape our world.
-Upper School History and Social Science classes continue the focus on research, critical reading, and historical writing skills.
+Whether in the required ninth grade World History and tenth grade United States History courses, or in an array of electives in grades 11 and 12, students develop an understanding of how politics, beliefs, economics, and issues of social justice have shaped our past and present.
+Upper School History and Social Science classes progress student skills in inquiry, critical and historical thinking, and communication via various modes in order for students to engage in the dynamic landscape of human interaction.